yenbuilds/my-operating-principles/yenbuilds-inspirational-intp.md

 - Make established workflows even better.
 - Have strenghts such as proficiency with real world tools (e.g. good with fixing cars or good at handy work), that AI cannot compete with.

+There's heaps of other types, but this is just an example and I'm not going to go exhaustive on this.

 ---

 ## Bottom Line